hpsaturn/CanAirIO/README.md

 <a href="https://play.google.com/store/apps/details?id=hpsaturn.pollutionreporter" target="_blank"><img  width="120" src="screenshots/gplayicon.png"></a>

-This repo is a TTGO version of CanAirIO that supports two Air Quality sensors:
+This repo is a TTGO T-Display version of CanAirIO that supports two Air Quality sensors:

 - [x] Panasonic PM Sensor
 - [x] Bosch BME680 VOC sensor for IAQ.

 <img align="right" width="290" src="screenshots/collage00.jpg">

 **Warnning**: it is a alternative to [CanAirIO firmware](https://github.com/kike-canaries/canairio_firmware#canairio-firmware)
+**Warnning**: this code should be change and migrated to the current firmware

 ## Features